 Norway Rat Behavior

-Rats can sneak through very small spaces, and are most active at night.
+Norway rats can sneak through very small spaces and are most active at night.
 Because Norway rats are larger than mice, and therefore need more space to build nests, they will most likely keep a burrow outdoors and venture inside to forage for food.

 Norway rats are extremely territorial, and will even kill mice that compete with them for food and shelter.
 Their droppings are much larger, around 3/4″, and combined with shed hair and dander can be a significant source of indoor allergens.
 Historically, rat urine is responsible for the spread of leptospirosis, a disease that can damage the liver and kidneys.
 They have also been known to carry typhus, hantavirus, and salmonellosis.
 Wild rats are also an indirect method of introducing a potential flea or tick infestation into your home.

 Norway Rat Prevention

 As with mice, the best prevention methods are clearing brush and woodpiles near your property, cleaning up food preparation and dining areas, as well as thoroughly sealing outside cracks and gaps underneath exterior doors.
 However, even the best-maintained homes struggle with rodent control, which is why our local experts are there to develop an effective solution for your home or business.
 Contact the experts at Ehrlich Pest Control today to prevent extensive damage from a Norway rat infestation.

 Need help with Norway Rats?